PoroShadows/Bound/README.md

     const xhr = new XMLHttpRequest()
     // ...

-    // if the proseding is not done the promise does not truely become cancelable onCancel(() => {
+    // if the proseding is not done the promise does not truly become cancelable onCancel(() => {
         xhr.abort()
     })